Learn why it’s safest for baby to follow the ABCs of safe sleep – Alone. Back. Crib. Every baby, every sleep!

 In support of ORC 3701.67, a new “Crib” tab was launched on January 1, 2017 in the State’s vital records system (IPHIS) to capture safe sleep screening data.
 The Ohio Department of Health has provided training for facilities on entering data into the new tab and is providing a recorded presentation, reporting manual, and FAQ document for additional guidance.

 Children’s Hospitals that do not have access to IPHIS are required to report annual aggregate safe sleep screening data by the first Monday in February of each year.
-The Annual Aggregate Safe Sleep Reporting Form should be submitted using the “Submit” button that is embedded at the top of the form, or by emailing the form to firstname.lastname@example.org.
+The Annual Aggregate Safe Sleep Reporting Form should be submitted by emailing the form to firstname.lastname@example.org.